viridiantooth34/AmazonPriceBot/README.md

 ![](https://avatars.githubusercontent.com/u/40498622?v=4)

+Import this project in Eclipse IDE as a Maven project.

 For each amazon Product, please change the Xpath for the price....
 It is dynamic for each type of Products.